 To help you pick the best portable external drive for your needs, we meticulously test and review dozens of drives as they become available and publish our list of specific recommendations of the best portable SSDs and hard drives on this page.

-Before we get to the picks, there are a few important things to think about, whether you need a drive for work or school.
-Consider how rugged your drive needs to be, how much space you need, and what connections will be available in places where you'll want to plug in your drive.
+Before we get to the picks, there are a few important things to think about, whether you need a drive for work, school or home use.
+Consider how rugged your drive needs to be, how much capacity you need, and what connections will be available in places where you'll want to plug in your drive.
 An extremely fast drive at home won't be useful if you can't plug it in at work or school.
 And you may not want to pay for extra speed if the ports where you use the drive most are old and slow.

 When shopping for an external drive or SSD, consider the following: